-We are currently accepting nominations for the 2018-2019 Scholarship of Teaching and Learning Award.
+We will begin accepting nominations for the 2020-2021 Scholarship of Teaching and Learning Award in January of 2021.

-Any faculty member teaching during the current academic year is eligible for nomination.
+Any faculty member (including tenured, tenure-track, term, and adjunct faculty) teaching during the current academic year is eligible for nomination.
 Self-nominations are welcome.
 Both individual faculty members and teams of faculty members may be nominated.

 The winning faculty member (or faculty team) will receive an award of $3,000 in the form of a stipend.
 The winner will be invited to present his or her work at a CTRL event.